mistcommunity/mist-ce/docs/CONTRIBUTING.md

 > [!IMPORTANT]
 > Subject to change.
 We follow historical semantic versioning where possible, with plans to simplify.
 See [BRANCHES.md](./BRANCHES.md) for more on the current cleanup effort.

+> The latest minor version will be the default branch.

 1. The latest minor version (e.g., `4.8.x`) has:
    - A **stable** branch (`4.8.x`)
    - A **staging** branch (`4.8.x-staging`) for incoming PRs